Arzaghi/sparse/README.md

 sparse<int> sp(100);
 ```

-In the above example of calling constructor the default value of the sparse container is provided by the default constructor of type int. so with the above call the type should provide a default constructor.
+In the above example of calling constructor, the default value of the sparse container will be provided by the default constructor of type int. so with the above call, the type should provide a default constructor.
-Either you just want to define a custom default value for the sparse container or you are using the container with a template argument that does not support a default constructor you should provide the default value by passing a second or more arument to the constructor either by passing an arbitary argument number of the type constructor or just a lvalue or rvalue of an object of the type.
+Either you just want to define a custom default value for the sparse container or you are using the container with a template argument that does not support a default constructor you should provide the default value by passing second or more arguments to the constructor either by passing an arbitrary argument number of the type constructor or just an lvalue or rvalue of an object of the type.

 ```cxx
 sparse<std::string> sp(100, std::string("No Value"));